ibm-cloud-docs/appid/ts_index.md

 ## Getting help and support
 {: #ts-gettinghelp}

-You can get help by searching for information or by asking questions through a forum.
-You can also open a support ticket.
-When you are using the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.cloud_notm}} development teams.
-  * If you have technical questions about {{site.data.keyword.appid_short_notm}}, post your question on [Stack Overflow](https://stackoverflow.com/){: external} and tag your question with "ibm-appid".
-  * Reach out directly to the development team on [Slack](https://www.ibm.com/cloud/blog/announcements/get-help-with-ibm-cloud-app-id-related-questions-on-slack)!

-For more information about getting support, see [how do I get the support that I need](/docs/get-support?topic=get-support-getting-customer-support).
+You can get help with {{site.data.keyword.appid_short}} by opening a support ticket.
+For more information about getting support, see [How do I get the support that I need](/docs/get-support?topic=get-support-getting-customer-support).

+To join the community and interact with other developers who use {{site.data.keyword.appid_short}}, you can find us on [Slack](https://www.ibm.com/cloud/blog/announcements/get-help-with-ibm-cloud-app-id-related-questions-on-slack){: external} or [Stack Overflow](https://stackoverflow.com/){: external} with the `ibm-appid` tag.

 ## A user is not redirected to the app after sign-in